NUWC Division Newport’s summer STEM program is a steppingstone to careers

 |0

-This work, NUWC Division Newport’s summer STEM program is a steppingstone to careers [Image 2 of 2], by David Stoehr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport’s summer STEM program is a steppingstone to careers, by Evan Crawley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.